-Team DescriptionsRemember that you will be able to view any of these descriptions during the activity simply by rolling your mouse over each student's name.
+Team DescriptionsRemember that you will be able to view any of these descriptions during the activity simply by rolling your mouse over or using tab to focus on each student's name.

 - Chase Johnson